Funeral practices and burial customs in the Philippines: Other practices

 Superstitious beliefs surrounding death entail the sudden appearance of certain animals, particularly those that are black in color.
 For example, the appearance of a lingering black butterfly around an individual is an omen, that a person's next of kin has died.
 Another example is a sick person heading toward the hospital, and sees a black-hued cat.
 This person will not survive their condition.
 Furthermore, seeing an owl near the home of a sick individual signifies the infirm's imminent death.

 Other beliefs pertaining to death are related to dreams, dining etiquette, odors, unusual shapes of certain objects, children, and odd numbers.
 Examples of these types are: not allowing family members to leave the home until used utensils have been cleansed (it is believed a family member may pass away if this habit is not followed), consuming sour fruit in the evenings (to avoid early parental demise), avoiding taking photographs of three persons together (to avoid the early death of the individual placed in the middle), sudden scent of a burning candle – without a lit candle anywhere – hints that a relative just died, losing a tooth during a dream is an omen that a relative will soon die, a headless shadow of an individual forewarns that that person will pass away soon, preventing all family members from viewing the face of a dead person at funerals (to prevent the ghost of the departed from visiting the family resulting in the death of every family member), and lifting children related to the deceased over caskets before the entombment (to hinder the ghost of the dead relative from visiting the children).

+Another superstitious ritual is pagpag (lit. 'act of shaking off dust or dirt'), where wake visitors would not directly go to their residences to confuse the spirit of the dead.
+A common stopover would be convenience stores and shopping malls.